Decline of newspapers: Impact

+Robert D. Putnam noted in Bowling Alone after analyzing data from the General Social Survey, the DDB Needham Life Style Surveys, and archives at the Roper Center for Public Opinion Research that when statistically controlling for age, educational attainment, connections to local communities, and other demographic characteristics, Americans who consistently read newspapers were more knowledgeable about current events, had higher membership and active participation rates in local civic associations, participated in volunteering activities and community projects and attended town meetings more frequently, had higher voter turnout rates, visited with friends more frequently, and trusted their neighbors more than Americans who only watched news on television.

-Research has linked closures of newspapers to declines in civic engagement of citizens, increases in government waste, and increases in political polarization.
+Subsequent research has also linked closures of newspapers to declines in civic engagement of citizens, increases in government waste, and increases in political polarization.
 The decline of local news has also been linked to the increased "nationalization" of local elections.
 As citizens have fewer opportunities to read about local politics, they are attracted to national sources (such as cable news) and begin to interpret local politics via national politics.

 Studies have found that declines in employment in the newspaper industry have led to a massive reduction in the amount of political coverage by newspapers.
 A study published in 2021 in PNAS found that the average share of news stories in local newspapers in the U.S. that were investigative had declined significantly beginning in 2018.

 A study published in 2020 in Urban Affairs Review matched 11 local newspapers in California to the municipalities they cover and analyzed mayoral elections in those cities.
 The data demonstrated that newspapers with relatively sharp cuts in newsroom staff had, on average, significantly reduced political competition in campaigns for mayor.
 The research also found evidence suggesting that lower levels of newsroom staffing were associated with lower voter turnout.
 The study supported the hypothesis that "the loss of professional expertise in coverage of local government has negative consequences for the quality of city politics because citizens become less informed about local policies and elections."